FieldEffex/Ax16/Documentation/Programming/AssemblyLang.md

 ```

 The above program will excute in the following patteren.
+ - Set the architech mode to 16 bits
  - First the CPU will find the address of `_start` which is `0x00` and will start executing it.
  - Inside it will increment the value in the `x0` register so that the value inside of `0x1`.
  - Then the CPU will check to see if the value in the `x0` register is equal to `0x3E8` which means 1000, it will not jump.